nemozak1/OBP-OIDC/README.md

 A bare bones OpenID Connect (OIDC) provider built with http4s and functional programming in Scala.
 This implementation follows the same technology stack as OBP-API-II and integrates with PostgreSQL database for real user authentication.

+It's meant to be used with OBP-API and apps such as the OBP Portal.

+If you're having trouble understanding OIDC with OBP this tool might help.

+Designed to create clients for the OBP Apps as it starts up.
+It will print client_id, secrets and other info so you can copy and paste into your Props or env files.

+Designed to read / write to the OBP Users and Consumers tables via SQL views defined in https://github.com/OpenBankProject/OBP-API/blob/develop/obp-api/src/main/scripts/sql/create_oidc_user_and_views.sql

+Very Work in Progress.

+Please take the following with a very big pinch of salt!

 ## Features

 - **Pure Functional Programming**: Built with Cats Effect IO and immutable data structures